Standard C++ Modules

 #endif

-We don’t need the non-exported using declarations if we’re using implementation module units now.
-We can import thirdparty modules directly in the implementation module units.
+Non-exported using declarations are unnecessary if using implementation module units.
+Instead, third-party modules can be imported directly in implementation module units.

 Partial dependent libraries providing modules